Automattic/jetpack/readme.txt

 * Add a new Welcome screen to guide site owners after they have purchased a Jetpack plan.

 **Enhancements**
+* Add Schema.org markup to the Contact Info Widget.
 * Improve our documentation to help contributors set up a unit testing environment.
 * Improvements to the WordPress.com REST API to avoid issues when interacting with your site's categories and tags on WordPress.com.
 * Allow third party plugin and theme authors to add new menu items to the WordPress.com toolbar.